crcdng/hen-metaverse-tutorial-1/Tutorial.md

 ## 3. Enter a wallet address

-A Tezos public wallet adress looks like this: "tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9".
-You can view the artist page for this address on [Hic et Nunc](https://www.hicetnunc.xyz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/creations) to see that it is mikrosil, an illustrator. a Note that all transactions and balances for all adresses on the blockchain are public so we can look at the current balance with a blockchain explorer like [tzkt.io](https://tzkt.io/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/operations/).
+A Tezos public wallet address looks like this: "tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9".
+You can view the artist page for this address on [Hic et Nunc](https://www.hicetnunc.xyz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/creations) to see that it is mikrosil, an illustrator who uses strong colours to produce cheerful images and animations.
+Note that all transactions and balances for all addresses on the blockchain are public so we can look at the current balance with a blockchain explorer like [tzkt.io](https://tzkt.io/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/operations/).

 Feel free to look up a few adresses on Hic et Nunc and tzkt.io.
 Found some rich artists?
-Or use your own address if you have one already.
+Or use your own address if you have one.
+Remember for the second tutorial where you will buy an NFT you will need your own wallet / address.

-Inside the 3D scene it would not be fun to enter a long string of characters like this, therefore we will add use a standard form field on top of the scene.
-Lets prepare this now.
+Inside the 3D scene it would not be fun to enter a long string of characters like this, therefore we will use a standard text form field on top of the scene.
+Let us prepare this now.

-Insert `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/css/materialize.min.css">` after the line that starts with `<script src`.
+In your `index.html`, add `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/css/materialize.min.css">` after the line that starts with `<script src`.
+This will format our text form field.

+(tbd.)

 ## 4. Install the Taquito framework and the Parcel development tool

 Before we can continue, we must get some libraries and frameworks.
 One is [Taquito](https://tezostaquito.io/), that will provide us with functions to talk to the blockchain data provider.
 The other one is [Parcel](https://parceljs.org/) that will build the final web app for us.
 To install these two, we will use `npm`.

 In a terminal window, type `npm init --yes` and press Return.
 Make sure to do this in the same folder where your `index.html` is.
 A file named `package.json` appears which holds various information about the project.
-You can study it, but it is not strictly necessary for our goal.
+You can study it, but it is not strictly necessary for now.

 Type `npm install taquito` and press Return.
 You will see activity in the terminal and a folder named `node_modules` appears.